Leica T vs Olympus PEN-F

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the T Typ 701 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T Typ 701 was succeeded by the Leica TL, while the PEN-F does not have a direct successor.
+Both the T Typ 701 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The T Typ 701 was replaced by the Leica TL, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica T Manual (free pdf) or the online Olympus PEN-F Manual.

 So what is the bottom line?
 Is the Leica T better than the Olympus PEN-F or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.